CurtiePi/tournament/README.md

 # tournament
 For my tournament project

+BACKGROUND:

 Basically this includes some files to keep track of tournament pairings in a swiss pairing style format.
+The format pairs highest ranked players against similarly ranked players.
+In cases with an odd number of players, the higher ranked players are given a BYE, however no player gets more than one BYE for the competition and no two players play each other more than once.

+WHAT IS INCLUDED:

 It is primarily made up of 4 files: tournament.sql contains the postresql statments to set up the database.